ttntm/ttntm/src/blog/13-search-index.md

 Simply talking about that term might be enough for some, but let's just take a look at an example here: {% ext "a 'Services' page", "https://process4.biz/en/services/" %} rendered almost exclusively from Page Resources.

-On the top, right underneath the header, there's 2 lines of "real" Markdown content.
+On the top, right underneath the header, there are 2 lines of "real" Markdown content.
 Then there's a grid of icons with short pieces of text and a larger section with the actual services on offer.

 Each one of these pieces of content is its own *.md Page Resource, mostly due to an easy `range` based approach when creating the template and a high degree of extensibility in case something has to be added, changed or removed in either one of these blocks.
 Page Resources provide this flexibility here.